kkvv24aug/lifeline/src/site/notes/V&K/Creations/Poetries/i dreamed.md

 ### interpretation

 >> I can't help but be influenced by the title of the piece.
 To me, it feels like longing - for something that was, or that cannot be, or perhaps simply for peace with what is.
-There are some feelings that hurt to hold ([[1.
-Switching Town\|1.
-Switching Town]]) - not because they are painful, but simply because they are too large.
+There are some feelings that hurt to hold ([[Switching Town\|Switching Town]]) - not because they are painful, but simply because they are too large.
 This piece feels to me like the kind of love that makes you want to cry.

 >> I'm watching opportunities pass me by ([[4.
 For Granted\|4.
-For Granted]]), sort of like I'm watching other people live the life I wished I lived ([[GROWING UP\|GROWING UP]]).
+For Granted]]), sort of like I'm watching other people live the life I wished I lived ([[V&K/(references)/GROWING UP\|GROWING UP]]).

 >> It’s like I’m frozen on a train station ([[3.
 Sunshine In Winter\|3.
 Sunshine In Winter]]) and I just see everyone around me going ([[2.
 Ticket Gate\|2.
 Ticket Gate]]) and I can’t.